-Students are automatically enrolled and faculty and staff are strongly encouraged to sign up for Buff State Alert, the college's free emergency notification service.
+Students are automatically enrolled and faculty and staff are strongly encouraged to sign up for Buff State Alert, the university's free emergency notification service.
 Buff State Alert can send text messages, recorded voice messages, and email messages to multiple addresses and phone numbers.
-In addition, the system is capable of immediately posting messages to the Buffalo State home page, social media sites, the campus cable system, network-connected computer notifications, and select video message boards.
-Buff State Alert immediately connects subscribers with the most up-to-date information concerning emergencies or situations involving a threat to their health or safety, including weather-related emergencies, problems with facilities or infrastructure, and other crucial information.
+In addition, the system is capable of immediately posting messages to the Buffalo State home page, social media sites, network-connected computer notifications, and select video message boards.
+Buff State Alert immediately connects subscribers with the most up-to-date information concerning emergencies or situations involvin g a threat to their health or safety, including weather-related emergencies, problems with facilities or infrastructure, and other crucial information.